outercloudstudio/Outers-Server-Utils/README.md

 # Simple Entity Respawns
-The purpose of this mob is to be able to create respawnable groups of entities based on tags.
+The purpose of this mod is to be able to create respawnable groups of entities based on tags.
 Simple Entity Respawns is completely server sided!

 ## Tutorial
 First create a respawn group by running the command `/respawns create my_respawn_group 1 5`.
 This command will create a respawn group linked to the tag `my_respawn_group` with a delay of `1` second and radius of `5`.